adisa404/react-node-mongodb/my-app/README.md

 componentDidMount()
 is the perfect place to do ajax call do get data from the server and then update the state

+# updating phase

+componentDidUpdate() is called after a component is updated.
+This is the right place to compare old data to new data. this method takes two parameters prevProps, prevState

+if (prevProps.counter.value !== this.props.counter.value) {
+// ajax call to get new data
+}